History

 Harvey Cedars Hotel: Samuel Perrine

 Samuel Perrine’s hotel became famous along the shore.
-Sailing parties from other hotels came on summer evenings for lively square dances and reels, and the sound of fiddles and chanting filled the air far out on the water.
+Sailing parties from other hotels came on summer evenings for lively square dances and reels.
+The sound of fiddles and chanting filled the air far out on the water.
 Before the addition of the dock, boats might hit low tide, so men would get out and carry their women up to the dance hall.

 After his Civil War quartermaster position between 1865 and 1870, John Warner Kinsey began to run the hotel, which became known as “Kinsey’s.”
 According to census records, he continued as the hotel’s keeper until at least June 1880.
 [1]

-[1] One source asserts that the Harvey Cedars Hotel burned down in 1880 and was rebuilt.
+[1] One source asserts that the Harvey Cedars Hotel was destroyed in a fire in 1880 and was rebuilt.
 In decades of repairs, ashes or signs of a fire have never been found at the foundations.
-Details in the present hotel indicating alterations from the original structure include floorboard changes, plaster under the building, and evidence in the first-floor walls that the former guest rooms used to open onto an outside porch.
+The present building indicating alterations from the original structure include floorboard changes, plaster under the building, and evidence in the first-floor walls that the former guest rooms used to open onto an outside porch.
 In addition, a Springfield Gas Machine, dated August 17, 1868, found in the basement, is on display in the main entrance today.

 1880-1886